rocka/neoblog-plugin-github-webhook/README.md

-# GitHub Webhook Plugin for Neoblog
+# Gogs Webhook Plugin for Neoblog

-Reload server when receive GitHub webhook.
+Reload server when receive Gogs webhook.

 ## What does this plugin actually do